 Effective psychologists must also have skill in reviewing literature and research as well as clinical skills.
 To achieve this goal, our training program adheres to a practitioner/scholar model.
 Interns will learn how to responsibly consume evidence-based research as well as how to consult with patients and physicians.

-The Samaritan Health Services psychology doctoral internship program contains two different tracks, the Medical/Health Psychology track and the Neuropsychology track.
-Tracks consist of three different rotations and each rotation consists of a “Major” area of emphasis (24-32 hours per week) and “Minor” area of emphasis (8 hours per week; optional).
+The Samaritan Health Services psychology doctoral internship program contains two positions in the Medical/Health Psychology track.
+The track consists of three different rotations and each rotation consists of a “Major” area of emphasis (24-32 hours per week) and “Minor” area of emphasis (8 hours per week; optional).
 The other 8 hours of the training week are divided amongst didactics, research activity, class socialization, and administration activities.
 Interns work with the training committee to develop their training plan for the year at the outset of internship.
-Please refer to the “training experiences” section at the conclusion of this section for a listing of all the different rotations available.
-A sample training plan for the year is also provided.

 The Medical/Health Psychology track (#236112) requires at least two of the three major rotations during the training year consist of experiences emphasizing integration of mental and behavioral health services within primary care.
 These are primary care placements, with the intern operating as a part of an integrated care team.
 While the overall goal of this track is to provide experience within a Behavioral Health Consultant model of care, there is some variation in implementation that is based on supervisor style/practice, population being served, and specific clinic needs and set up.
 Typically, a caseload will include each of: patients with a primary mental health diagnosis, patients with a primary medical diagnosis or condition, and a high level of comorbidity of both mental and behavioral health conditions.